cal-cs184-student/sp22-project-webpages-asdegoyeneche/proj1/index.md

 ![Figure_4_2](./Figures/Figure4_2.jpg)

 ### Results:

 Interpolated color wheel:
 ![Figure_4_3](./Figures/Figure4_3.jpg)

 ## Task 5: "Pixel sampling" for texture mapping (15 pts)

+### Answers

-**Answers:** From our understanding, pixel-sampling means that we sample the texture map at its original resolution, instead of sampling at down-sampled Mipmaps (Level sampling).
+From our understanding, pixel-sampling means that we sample the texture map at its original resolution, instead of sampling at down-sampled Mipmaps (Level sampling).
 For each rasterized screen sample `(x,y)`, we evaluate the corresponding texcoord value `(u,v)` and sample it at the texture map.
 Since texcoord `(u,v)` does not have to be integer, `nearest sampling` samples the texture value at the discretized coordinates nearest to `(u,v)`.